-- An illustrated talk is offered in poultry.
-See State Fair Handbook for State Fair rules and guidelines. - Categories will be Novice (grades 3-4 of current school year), Junior (5-6 of current school year), Intermediate (7-8 of current school year), Senior (grades 9-10 of current school year) and Master (grades 11-12 of current school year). - An illustrated talk is for any 4-H member and allows the member to present a 5-7 minute speech to the audience on a topic related to that project while using props and/or a PowerPoint, Prezi, or other digital presentation. - There is no interaction with the audience. - Live animals that would be eligible to show in that project may be used in the illustrated talk.
+- An illustrated talk is offered in poultry. - Categories will be Novice (grades 3-4 of current school year), Junior (5-6 of current school year), Intermediate (7-8 of current school year), Senior (grades 9-10 of current school year) and Master (grades 11-12 of current school year). - An illustrated talk is for any 4-H member and allows the member to present a 5-7-minute speech to the audience on a topic related to that project while using props and/or a PowerPoint, Prezi, or other digital presentation. - There is no interaction with the audience. - Live animals that would be eligible to show in that project may be used in the illustrated talk.